lightninglabs/chantools/README.md

 `channel.backup` file and some state of a `channel.db` file (perhaps from a file based backup or the recovered file from the crashed node).

+Following this guide will help you get your channel **funds** back!
+The channels themselves can't be restored to work normally unless step 1 is successful ( compacting the DB).

 ![rescue flow](doc/rescue-flow.png)

 **Explanation:**